eblot/homebrew-armeabi/README.md

         brew install cmake dash gettext git ninja pkg-config readline openssl subversion wget xz

-    reject all requests to install 'javac', you do not need it
+    reject all requests to install 'javac' if any, as you do not need it

 7. Add the required Homebrew tap (for versioned tools)